Mr-Smyth/nodejs-with-expressjs/docs/databases.md

 + We will also check here to make sure the cart does not already exist, before creating it.

++ **We can use the so called magic methods - which are created within the user sequelize object, when we created the user within the app.js file. the magic methods are created in accordance with the relationships that we also create within app.js.
+So `User.hasOne(Cart);` or `Cart.belongsTo(User);` - gives us the user.createCart or getCart methods**

 + So in app.js - add the following.

   ```